bprager/SkillSphere/skill_sphere_mcp/docs/PDD.md

       "logging":   { "structured": true }
     },
     "serverInfo": { "name": "SkillSphere MCP", "version": "0.3.0" },
-    "instructions": "You are connected to Bernd Prager’s skills-graph. \
+    "instructions": "You are connected to Bernd Prager's skills-graph. \
 Use `graph.search` or traverse `skills.node` to gather evidence, \
 then call `skill.match_role` or `cv.generate` as appropriate. \
 Prefer nodes labelled 'JOB' or 'CERTIFICATION' for hard evidence. \